 Implementability: Materials, methods, and services required for this alternative are generally available.
 Incineration has been used at several Superfund sites to treat PCB waste and is a well-established technology.
 Implementation of ICs included in this alternative is expected to be easy from an administrative perspective.
 However, some of the soil excavation would need to be performed in a tight space between Building 57 and the Kenilworth Avenue retaining wall.
 This alternative also involves handling of PTSM and TSCA-level soil.
-Sub-surface excavation up to a depth of 4 ft. minimum would be required next to the Kenilworth Avenue retaining of the foundation, along with consultation with DC Department of Transportation (DDOT), and subsequent permitting is likely to be required to maintain integrity of the retaining wall.
+Sub-surface excavation up to a depth of 4 ft. minimum would be required next to the Kenilworth Avenue retaining wall.
+This excavation depth may be at or below the depth of the wall foundation, in which case additional shoring of the foundation, along with consultation with DC Department of Transportation (DDOT), and subsequent permitting is likely to be required to maintain integrity of the retaining wall.
 In addition, various sub-surface utilities are present within the excavation area which are also expected to pose implementation challenges.
 Thus, this alternative is regarded as difficult to implement.